destinyae/momoka/README.md

 ### Momoka Submitters' responsibilities

 Submitters are responsible for validating, building up DA metadata, and submitting it to Arweave/Bundlr.
 After generating proofs with the DA submission, the data is uploaded to Arweave via Bundlr, with an instantaneous response.
-The submitter must provide proofs that anyone can contest.
+The submitter must provide proof that anyone can contest.
 Verifier software listens for DA publications sent from whitelisted submitter addresses and verifies their validity.

 ### Momoka Submitter flow